 - Array to VCF: Converts a gene array file including 23andMe, AncestryDNA, Family Tree DNA and The Genographic Project (National Geographic) into a VCF file

 EvE accepts almost all file formats including .bz2 and .gz compression.

-EvE also accepts inputs generated using any reference genome from hg2 through GRCh38.p3.
+EvE also accepts inputs generated using any reference genome from hg2 through the latest patch releases of GRCh38.